How Vasospasms Affect Blood Flow in the Brain, Heart & Skin

 Coronary artery vasospasm is a sudden tightening of the arteries that carry blood to the heart.
 This spasm briefly reduces blood flow.
 However, it is not always linked to blocked arteries and can happen even in people without common heart disease risks.

-Treatment may include calcium channel blockers, nitrates, stopping tobacco and recreational drugs, losing weight, and sometimes an implantable heart device.
+- Treatment: Treatment may include calcium channel blockers, nitrates, stopping tobacco and recreational drugs, and losing weight.
+In rare cases where coronary vasospasm causes recurrent life-threatening arrhythmias despite optimal medical therapy, an implantable cardioverter-defibrillator may be considered.

 3. Nipple Vasospasm